SAS Commuter: Fokker 50

 SAS announced in October 1986 that they intended to replace their commuter fleet with a newer aircraft type.
 The SAS Group's three owner companies—Aerotransport, Danish Air Lines and Norwegian Air Lines—decided in May 1988 to split the SAS Group into three consortia.
 Essentially the charter operator Scanair and SAS Commuter were split out into separate companies which became sisters of the SAS Group, owned in the tradition 3:2:2 ratio.
 This took effect in 1989.
+SAS Commuter was fully registered in September 1989.